Antonio417/Antonio417/README.md

 I'm Antonio, a final year student undertaking Bachelor of Electrical and Computer Systems Engineering at Monash University.

 ### 🔥 About Me in 30 Secs 🔥
-- 🌏 I'm currently based in Melbourne,Australia
+- 🌏 I'm based in Melbourne,Australia
-- 🔭 I’m a self-taught Data Analyst
+- 🔭 I’m a self-taught Data Analyst and Machine Learning Engineer
 - 📝 Taught myself SQL, Excel, Python and Tableau
 - 🏢 I'm on an internship under Data Science and Artificial Intelligence Department at Monash University, building a GAN model to generate humanoid collage art from construction tool parts
 - 📖 I'm a deep learning engineer and a part of the training team at Monash DeepNeuron
+- 🩻 Currently building a deep learning model that classify human sperm cells based on the morphological characteristics of their head and tail using labelled images taken under a microscope.

 ### 📚 Portfolio 📚